What to know about the wildfires spreading through Southern California

 Flames reached two schools, the structure of Palisades Charter Elementary, and the playing fields of Palisades Charter High School, according to The Los Angeles Times.
 The latter school "is currently not in session," the district said.

-More than 200,000 customers in Los Angeles and Ventura counties were without power early Wednesday morning.
+More than 300,000 customers in Los Angeles and Ventura counties were without power Wednesday morning, according to poweroutage.us.
 Firefighting authorities will typically turn off power lines, as a downed line can cause sparks that escalate to flames.

 "This is a highly dangerous windstorm that's creating extreme fire risk – and we're not out of the woods," Newsom said.
 "We're already seeing the destructive impacts with this fire in Pacific Palisades that grew rapidly in a matter of minutes."